A baquiano, in rural Venezuela and Colombia, is

 2. Assistance to US Groups and Individuals

-The Baqueanos program invites collaboration of US groups and individuals interested in Spanish language, Latin American traditional music, and cultural diversity education.
-A first step might be to review the works of some qualified performers listed on the linked page of artist profiles.
-The Baqueanos program can offer logistic support including publicity; scheduling of events; local transportation; accommodations and hospitality; English language interpretation; and any other required services.
+Likely collaborators are US groups and individuals interested in Spanish language, Latin American traditional music, and cultural diversity education.
+Potential collaboratores are invited to review the work of some qualified performers listed on the linked page of artist profiles.
+The Baquianos program can offer logistic support including publicity; scheduling of events; local transportation; accommodations and hospitality; English language interpretation; and any other required services.
 Also available may be financial grants to match other sponsorship.

-Please address inquiries by email addressed to John Lozier, email@example.com.
-Provide a brief profile of the sponsor, or may receive initiatives from the Baquianos program.
-Inquirers should briefly identify themselves, and offer a suggested time and place for an event.
+Inquiries: John Lozier, email@example.com.
+Provide a brief profile of the sponsor, and a suggested time and place for a proposed event.

 3. My Own Live Program